jola-ds/synth-health-eval/4_src/README.md

 ## Usage

-These modules are designed to be imported by the notebooks in `3_notebooks/` or run directly for specific tasks.
+These modules are designed to be run directly for specific tasks.

 Example: